Definition of anarchism and libertarianism: History of usage

 The term "anarchist" is also used as a pejorative empty signifier to show abrasive disdain.
 The term's association with societal malady has been, in part, an intentional strategy by its detractors to discredit it.
 "Libertarian" saw a similar diffusion of purpose within the American libertarian movement as a wider group less studied and less interested in minimal government adopted the term, diluting the potency of its association with the strict rights-based libertarianism of Ayn Rand and Murray Rothbard.
 Anarcho-capitalists and those who believe in abolition of the state have occupied the fringe of the libertarian movement.

 The revival of free-market ideologies during the mid-to-late 20th century came with disagreement over what to call the movement.
 While many of its adherents, especially in the United States, prefer "libertarian", many Conservative libertarians reject the term's association with the 1960s New Left and its connotations of libertine hedonism.
 The movement is divided over the use of "Conservative" as an alternative.
 Those who seek both economic and social liberty would be known as classical "liberals", but that term developed associations opposite of the limited government, low-taxation, minimal state advocated by the movement.
 Name variants of the free-market revival movement include classical liberalism, economic liberalism, free-market liberalism and neoliberalism.
 "Libertarian" has the most colloquial acceptance to describe a member of the movement, or "economic libertarian", based on both the ideology's primacy of economics and its distinction from libertarians of the New Left.

 Though many contemporary antiglobalization activists actively identify as "anarchists", many others use anarchist principles and strategies without formally adopting the label, preferring instead terms including "antiauthoritarian", "autonomist", "libertarian socialist", or no label.
-These activists display anarchistic sensibilities and follow in anarchism's tradition of antiauthoritarianism, anticapitalism, antioppression, and anti-imperialism without explicitly defining themselves as ideologically anarchist.
+These activists display anarchistic sensibilities and follow in anarchism's tradition of anti-authoritarianism, anti-capitalism, anti-oppression, and anti-imperialism without explicitly defining themselves as ideologically anarchist.